List of The Blacklist characters: Aram Mojtabai

-However, in "The Thrushes", it's revealed that Aram's girlfriend, Janet, is an undercover operative hired by Alexander Kirk to gain access to the FBI's computer networks through Aram.
+In "The Thrushes", Aram's girlfriend, Janet, is shown to an undercover operative hired by Alexander Kirk to gain access to the FBI's computer networks through Aram.
 She was suspected by Samar and Ressler the whole time and they present their evidence to him, finding that he has already figured out she is a mole.
 When Aram discovers this, he regrets how he treated Samar after learning she did love him.
 Using himself as bait, he can keep Janet occupied long enough for Ressler to arrest her.
 At the end of the episode, Aram is comforted by Samar and realizes his feelings for her.
 He is happy when she admits she rescinded her transfer papers and decided to stay.

-In "The Architect", Aram is sent undercover to bring down a blacklister known as The Architect.
+In "The Architect", Aram is sent undercover to bring down a blacklister known as the Architect.
 Aram is forced to aid in the prison break of a man about to be executed and witnesses the Architect's brutality in securing the man's freedom.
 Aram is rescued by Samar and Ressler, but the Architect escapes.
 Recognizing that more people will die if the Architect escapes and shaken by what he has witnessed, Aram kills the Architect with his own portable coilgun without hesitation.
 When he is shaken again by his actions, Samar comforted Aram and convinces him that he did the right thing in killing the Architect.

 In "Dembe Zuma", Dembe kidnaps Aram to get him to help find the traitor in Red's syndicate.
-After helping Dembe find a name as a clue, he returns to the Post Office to catch Janet and Samar in a confrontation.
+After helping Dembe find a name as a clue, he returns to the post office to catch Janet and Samar in a confrontation.
 Though he can defuse the situation by escorting Janet away from Samar, Aram becomes worried for her when she leaves work without talking to him.

-In "Mr. Kaplan", Aram is about to go speed walking with Janet until he is ordered by a man to appear before an inquiry involving the Task Force.
-Despite defending the Task Force and Red, he is imprisoned in the same cell that Liz was held in.
+In "Mr. Kaplan", Aram is about to go speed walking with Janet until he is ordered by a man to appear before an inquiry involving the task force.
+Despite defending the task force and Red, he is imprisoned in the same cell where Liz was held.

 In "Mr. Kaplan, Conclusion", Aram learns about Janet testifying against him to protect her deal and why Samar never told him about it out of a need to protect him.
-He realizes that she wasn't right for him and ends their relationship for good.
-Coming back to the Task Force, Aram realizes Samar's feelings for him and shares a kiss with her.
+He realizes that she was not right for him and ends their relationship for good.
+Coming back to the task force, Aram realizes Samar's feelings for him and shares a kiss with her.